Ocean's health service directory helps providers locate other health service providers who can provide services for their patients.

 Validating Listing Claims in Ocean for Electronic Communication

 To validate the listing, go to the Ocean site managing the listing, update the relevant information, and click Save Changes.
 If the listing has not already been validated to receive eReferrals, you will see a prompt asking you to verify that the site is valid (along with a link to this article).
-Once you confirm, the listing will be considered validated and the warning shown in the Ocean health map will no longer be visible.
+Once you confirm, the listing will be considered valid and the warning shown in the Ocean health map will no longer be visible.